By Sandi Gohn

 8. Speaking of Port Security Units (PSUs), these special units are the Coast Guard’s only deployable units.

-According to the Coast Guard’s website, they PSUs have the “ability to deploy within 96 hours of a crisis and establish operations within 24 hours of arrival.”
+According to the Coast Guard’s website, PSUs have the “ability to deploy within 96 hours of a crisis and establish operations within 24 hours of arrival.”

 9. The Coast Guard Reserve has its own anthem.